heremaps/gluecodium/docs/lime_idl.md

 * where *enumerators-list* is a comma-separated list of enumerators, each enumerator declared as *EnumeratorName* \[**=** *EnumeratorValue*\]
 * Example: `enum Mode { SLOW, FAST, CHEAP }`
-* Can be a free-standing element at file level or can be placed in: class, interface, types
+* Can be a free-standing element at file level or can be placed in: class, interface, types, struct.
 * Description: declares an enumeration type in the parent type:
   * an enumeration can have any number of enumerators, but at least one enumerators is required.
   * an enumerator can have a default value associated with it (optionally).
 Only integer values are